Guard Contracts & Statistical Primer

 Catastrophic limits and aborts

-- Spike stop: a large primary‑metric spike (for ppl‑like metrics, ≥ 2.0× ratio) triggers a hard abort/rollback independent of guard WARNs.
+- Spike stop: a large primary‑metric spike (for ppl‑like metrics, ≥ 2.0× ratio) triggers a hard abort/fail independent of guard WARNs.

 - Pairing/coverage: preview/final counts must match, pairing must be 1.0, overlap 0.0 in CI/Release; violations abort evaluation.